magento-research/pwa-studio-target-experiments/README.md

-Example NPM modules that integrate with PWA Studio projects and enhance them.

 # PWA Studio Target Experiments

 This repository is a collection of experimental PWA Studio extensions.
 Use it to learn about how such extensions are built and used.